AugurProject/augur-walkthrough/portfolio.md

 - [X] (FAILED) Verify user can claim their unrealized profits when the market is finalized and waiting period is over.
 - [ ] Verify that the claimed proceeds are now listed as realized profits on the position.
 - [ ] Verify that the market card's total unrealized/realized profits updates correctly.
+- [ ] Verify that "Export Data" (in the top right of the header) works.

 ## My Markets